Lightning-AI/pytorch-lightning/docs/source/advanced/multi_gpu.rst

 DeepSpeed ZeRO Stage 2
 """"""""""""""""""""""

-By default we enable DeepSpeed ZeRO Stage 2, which partitions your optimizer states (Stage 1) and your gradients (Stage 2) across your GPUs to reduce memory.
-In most cases this is more efficient or at parity with DDP, primarily due to the optimized custom communications written by the DeepSpeed team.
+By default, we enable DeepSpeed ZeRO Stage 2, which partitions your optimizer states (Stage 1) and your gradients (Stage 2) across your GPUs to reduce memory.
+In most cases, this is more efficient or at parity with DDP, primarily due to the optimized custom communications written by the DeepSpeed team.
 As a result, benefits can also be seen on a single GPU.
-Do note that the default bucket sizes allocate around ``3.6GB`` of VRAM to use during distributed communications, which can be tweaked when instantiating the plugin described a few sections below.
+Do note that the default bucket sizes allocate around ``3.6GB`` of VRAM to use during distributed communications, which can be tweaked when instantiating the plugin described in a few sections below.

 .. note::
     To use ZeRO, you must use ``precision=16``.